All Products

 • A large amount of I/O resources are consumed during the cleanup process.
 We recommend that you clean up the table during off-peak hours.

-Create or delete the extension
+Create the extension in the target database:

 CREATE EXTENSION pg_squeeze;